FStarLang/FStar/pulse/CONTRIBUTING.md

 directory, which will build Pulse beforehand.

-If you have Docker, you can run `docker build -f src/ci/opam.Dockerfile .` to test the opam installation of Pulse (including all dependencies.)
+If you have Docker, you can run `docker build -f ci/opam.Dockerfile .` to test the opam installation of Pulse (including all dependencies.)
 This will also verify all examples and tests, by moving them outside of the Pulse directory hierarchy beforehand, to make sure that the location of those examples does not need to depend on the location of Pulse.

-Finally, you can run `make -j -C src ci` to re-extract, recompile and re-test everything.
+Finally, you can run `make -j ci` to re-extract, recompile and re-test everything.
 This rule also checks that the re-extracted snapshot is no newer than the current snapshot.
-If you have Docker, you can run the `ci` rule with `docker build -f src/ci/ci.Dockerfile .` which will also install all dependencies automatically.
+If you have Docker, you can run the `ci` rule with `docker build -f ci/ci.Dockerfile .` which will also install all dependencies automatically.